The Best One Day in San Francisco Itinerary: A Local’s Guide

 Holiday Inn Express & Suites

 A bit more of a budget-friendly option is the Holiday Inn Express.
 There is absolutely nothing wrong with staying here.
-You know exactly what you’ll get (complimentary breakfast and onsite parking) and it’s well located next to the Powell Hyde Cable Car line and other Fisherman’s Wharf attractions.
+You know exactly what you’ll get with a Holiday Inn (complimentary breakfast and onsite parking) and it’s well located next to the Powell Hyde Cable Car line and other Fisherman’s Wharf attractions.

 Check rates and availability here.